--STSM need to be carried out in their entirety within the first grant period.
+- STSM need to be carried out in their entirety within one grant period.

 Early Career Researchers may also request longer STSMs.
 For these “extended” STSM’s the following criteria apply:

--The STSM needs to be carried out in its entirety within the first grant period.
+- The STSM needs to be carried out in its entirety within one grant period.